 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.

-If convicted of any crime of Domestic Violence, an individual will be put under probation and be required to enroll in a rehabilitative course.
+If convicted of Domestic Violence, an individual will be put under probation and be required to enroll in a rehabilitative course.

 It is also likely that they will be removed from their home and be prohibited from contacting the victim.